-4. ADVANCE FROM THE PHILADELPHIA GAS WORKS
+5. ADVANCE FROM THE PHILADELPHIA GAS WORKS

 Payments to beneficiaries are made by PGW through its payroll system.
-The amount due to PGW at June 30, 2016 of \$4,577,145 represents the cumulative excess of payments made to the retirees and administrative expenses incurred by PGW, over the sum of the Company's required contribution, and reimbursements received from the Plan.
+The amount due to PGW at June 30, 2018 of \$118,304 represents the cumulative excess of payments made to the retirees and administrative expenses incurred by PGW, over the sum of the Company's required contribution, and reimbursements received from the Plan.
+Such amount will be settled in the subsequent Plan year.

-5. NET PENSION LIABILITY
+6. NET PENSION LIABILITY